julianbuettner/bullrs/README.md

 A BullMQ compatible message queue for highly reliable job processing.

 ## State of this project

+> [!WARNING]
+> This project is not ready.
+It lacks error handling, documentation and some functionality to be really useful.

 The project currently only implements the most basic features of BullMQ and is much less tested.
 Also the API is expected to change over the next few versions.

 ## Why use BullRS or BullMQ
-BullMQ and BullRS use Redis to manage jobs in a highly reliable and scalable manner, distribute them across workers, with retrials, inspectability and much more.
+BullMQ and BullRS use Redis to manage jobs in a highly reliable and scalable manner, distribute them across workers, with retrials, inspecting logs and much more.
 It's a great choice for distributed, event driven systems with fallible units of work.

 ## Relation to BullMQ